AlaaLab/ER-Reason/docs/index.md

+---
+hide:
+  - navigation
+---

-## ER-Reason: A Benchmark Dataset for LLM-Based Clinical Reasoning in the Emergency Room
+## A Benchmark Dataset for LLM-Based Clinical Reasoning in the Emergency Room

-**Advancing the evaluation of clinical reasoning in emergency care**

 ![ER-REASON image](images/er.png)